Xiaofei-it/Shelly/README.md

 results of two Dominoes into one result, which is useful especially when it comes to the Retrofit Domino.
 These methods allow you to write a Domino which sends two HTTP requests at the same time and uses the results of the two requests to perform actions.
-Also, you can write a Domino which sends a HTTP request and after getting its result, sends another request.
+Also, you can write a Domino which sends an HTTP request and after getting its result, sends another request.
 These features are inspired by RxJava.
 See [HERE](doc/DOMINO_COMBINATION.md) for more information.

 Moreover, the Shelly library provides some useful utilities, such as the stash to store and